arttumiettinen/pi2/README.md

 ## Binaries

-Pre-built binaries for Windows and CentOS Linux can be downloaded from the releases page.
+Pre-built binaries for Windows and CentOS Linux can be downloaded from the [releases page](https://github.com/arttumiettinen/pi2/releases/latest).
 The linux binaries probably work on other Linux distributions, too, as long as library versions match.

 ## Examples

-Examples including small test datasets can be downloaded along with binaries, see previous section.
+Examples including small test datasets can be downloaded from the [releases page](https://github.com/arttumiettinen/pi2/releases/latest).

 ## Getting help